 - Short basic times by dividing the tasks among several order pickers.

 - Optimal use of picking methods, such as Pick-to-Light, Voice Picking, Pick-by-Point®, etc. when picking partial orders.

 Disadvantages of parallel picking

 The disadvantages are defined as follows:

-- This procedure only makes sense for large warehouses with many storage zones (picking zones) and many articles.
+- The procedure only makes sense for large warehouses with many storage zones (picking zones) and many items.

 - High technical effort in merging the parallel orders.

 Parallel picking is suitable for large warehouses with many storage zones and high automation (Pick-to-Light, Voice Picking, conveyor technology, sorter systems) for fast picking.
-Several pickers can process a customer order at the same time.
-The merging of the partial orders is complex and must be very controlled with the picking by the material flow system.
+Several order pickers can process a customer order at the same time.
+The merging of partial orders is time-consuming and must be controlled very much with the order picking by the material flow system.

 For comparison, read about the other picking methods: